Normalizations and misspecification in skill formation models: Introduction

-\textbf{Structure:} In Section \ref{s:normal}, I provide a formal definition of a normalization and a very simple illustrative example.
-Section \ref{s:skillform} contains the identification analysis of different skill formation models and the Monte Carlo simulations.
-Section \ref{s:genident} extends some of the parametric identification results to a more general nonparametric setting.
+\textbf{Structure:} In Section \ref{s:normal}, I provide a formal definition of a normalization, which to the best my knowledge currently does not exist in the literature, as well as illustrative examples.
+Section \ref{s:skillform} contains the identification analysis of different parametric skill formation models.
+A nonparametric version is discussed in Appendix \ref{s:genident}.
+Sections \ref{s:montecarlo} and \ref{s:application} contain the Monte Carlo simulations and the empirical application, respectively.
+All proofs are in the appendix.